ecbc0/note-math/item_en/set-theory_en.typ

 ]
 #tag("set-with-element-in-a-type") For type $T$, a set whose element type belongs to $T$ is written as $Set T$, corresponding to the $in$ function $T -> "Bool"$.
 The empty set $∅_T$ corresponds to the constant false function.
 The universal set $"U"_T$ (usually written simply as $T$) corresponds to the constant true function.
 Let $A,B in Set T$, define $A subset B := And_(x in T) (x in A => x in B)$

+#tag("simple-set") *alias* #tag("type")
+#indent[
-#tag("top-level-set") *alias* #tag("type") Sets constructed by the above rules are called "top-level-set" or "type".
-Sets constructed by the following rules are general sets, with a clear type.
+  Sets constructed by the above rules (product, sum, function) are called "simple-set" or "type".
+Sets constructed by the following slightly more complex rules are general sets.

+  "An element has only one type" or "no subtypes" is not very meaningful, because we can always add a proposition and use logical `and` to obtain "subtypes".

+  In fact, "simple-set" may also use "propositional constraints".
+For example, the definition of function type, sum type can be the subtype of Product type

   For a prover, the language rules of both can be multiplicatively decomposed, also known as "implementing set theory with type theory"

+  If we choose the simplest thing "type" as the universal set, without any sub-sets or additional constraints, then it's easy to obtain the uniqueness of the universal set.
+]

 function space introduces higher-level infinity